abdnh/math-eval/README.md

 # Math Expression Evaluator

 This is just a math expression evaluator in C that I wrote for fun and learning.
+If you want a production-quality library, take a look at [TinyExpr](https://github.com/codeplea/tinyexpr).

 ## Description